 competitively on the basis of need and application quality.
 The Education of Homeless Children and Youth program is a competitive grant and is 100

 percent federally funded.
-This grant is for a two year period: July 1, 2012 through June 30, 2014.
+This grant is for a three year period: July 1, 2014 through June 30, 2017.
 Grant awards will

 Award amounts will be determined by the needs of the homeless children and youth to be served, the ability of the district to meet such needs, and the quality of the application.